 Children swimmers are more likely to develop asthma than non-swimmers and their bodies absorb chlorine at a faster rate than adults.
-Also if your child swims competitively, this also increases their chlorine absorption rate because chlorine most commonly enters the body through the airways and competitive swimmers are quite simply, breathing more often and more heavily around chlorinated pools.
-A study from the Journal of Orthomolecular Medicine in 2000, shows several links between higher instances of diseases such as melanoma, bladder and rectal cancers to regular chlorinated pool swimmers.
-There have been many studies on the effects of chlorine and very few have been confirmed by toxicology studies, but it’s still useful information to have and if we can lessen our exposure to something that could be quite harmful, let’s do it.
+There have been many studies on the effects of high exposure to chlorinated water/pools and while it’s not disastrous, it’s not ideal, so if we can lessen our exposure to something that could be quite harmful, let’s do it.
 I’m a big believer in the precautionary principle.

 1. Prevent chlorine itch and skin issues stemming from chlorine exposure